jakeqwikcut/bring-da-ruckus/QUICKSTART.md

 A: No. All changes are temporary and automatically reversed when you quit or after 5-minute timeout.

 **Q: What if I lose connection to the server?**
 A: Deadman's switch triggers after 5 minutes (with 30-second warning).
-You can also SSH from another machine and run `sudo python3 bring-da-ruckus.py --restore`
+Physical console access: run `sudo python3 bring-da-ruckus.py --restore` or use `emergency-recovery.sh`.
+See LOCKED-OUT.md for full recovery procedures.

+**Q: Which tool should I use on Jetson Nano?**
+A: Use `bring-da-ruckus-iptables.py` - Jetson kernels often lack netem module.
+This version uses iptables for packet loss simulation only.

+**Q: Can I simulate latency/jitter on Jetson?**
+A: No, requires netem kernel module.
+Use Ubuntu server with tc/netem for full testing capabilities.

 **Q: How do I know it's actually working?**
 A: